python-cffi/cffi/doc/source/using.rst

    function with a ``char *`` argument to which you pass a Python string will not actually modify the array of characters passed in, and so passes directly a pointer inside the Python string object.
-   (PyPy might in the future do the same, but it is harder because a string object can move in memory when the GC runs.)
+   (PyPy might in the future do the same, but it is harder because strings are not naturally zero-terminated in PyPy.)

 `(**)` C function calls are done with the GIL released.